 - AllTrails Link

 This hike isn’t going to chew you up and spit you out, but it will demand a little effort.
-It’s rated as a moderate hike, which means you’ll break a sweat, but you won’t need to be scaling cliffs or mastering advanced survival skills.
-Think rocky paths, a few steep sections with the occasional exposed path, and tons of photo-worthy breaks along the way.
+It’s rated as a moderate hike, but you won’t need to be scaling cliffs or mastering advanced survival skills.
+There are rocky paths, a few steep sections with the occasional exposed path, and tons of photo-worthy breaks along the way.
 This trail is perfect for intermediate hikers who want a rewarding climb without an all-day slog.

 For a detailed map of the trail and real-time trail conditions, check out the Cadini di Misurina AllTrails.com page.
 The map will give you additional details and route variations to help you plan your hike.